 show this help message. –help-np forcefully disables the use of a pager for displaying the help message

 original state to compare to, as given by any identifier that Git understands.
 Constraints: value must be a string [Default: ‘HEAD’]

 -t REVISION, --to REVISION¶

 state to compare against the original state, as given by any identifier that Git understands.
-If none is specified, the state of the worktree will be used compared.
-Constraints: value must be a string [Default: None]
+If none is specified, the state of the working tree will be compared.
+Constraints: value must be a string